 This is less invasive than a conventional dental bridge as it requires no grinding down of adjacent teeth, though the wings are not as strong a support structure for the replacement tooth as a connected crown.
 Dr. Bhave will let you know if this type of bridge could work for you.

-Removable Partial Denture to Replace Several Missing Teeth in a Row
+Removable Partial Denture for Several Missing Teeth in a Row

 Options For Replacing a Full Arch of Teeth